iCloud: Lock and track your device using Lost Mode in Find My iPhone

 Follow the onscreen instructions, keeping the following in mind:

 Passcode: If your iOS device or Apple Watch has a passcode, it’s required to unlock the device.
 Otherwise, you’re asked to create a passcode now.
-If you’re locking a Mac, you must create a numerical passcode, even if you already have a password enabled on your Mac.
+If you’re locking a Mac, you must create a numerical passcode, even if you already have a password set up on your Mac.
 This passcode is distinct from your password and is only used when you lock your Mac with Find My iPhone.

 Contact information: If you’re asked to enter a phone number, enter a number where you can be reached.
 If you’re asked to enter a message, you may want to indicate that the device is lost or how to contact you.
 The number and message appear on the device’s Lock screen.